 Visualize your Personal Marathon Goal!

 Now the subconscious has to be involved in the project, so it can work for you.
 There is one important thing you need to know about the subconscious.
 It does not speak Chinese, German, English, Spanish or other languages.
 The subconscious is “nonlinguistic” and works primarily in images and feelings.
 Therefore, if you want the subconscious to work for you in the project, you have to think in images and feelings.

 Find a place where you can be undisturbed like in the morning before you get up, in the evening or just before you sleep, but sit up!
 Take a few deep breaths and think a few minutes on something relaxing and pleasant – eventually a previous success.
 Now, use your manuscript from step 3 and play it as a movie for yourself in your inner.

 Visualize your goal, as if it is already a reality.
 Also, do this as often as you can – like every day until it feels natural and okay.
 This means that your subconscious has accepted the idea, and begins to work with realizing the goal for you.

 Use Your Personal Goal Setting Worksheet to Take Action

 Once you have found and chosen your goal, like running the XX Marathon in 6 months from now, then your success will consist of, how effective you can stay focused on the goal.
-An important concept in this context is strength of character, which arises out of your internal dialogue:
+An important concept in this context is the strength of character, which arises out of your internal dialogue:

 – Be aware of your thoughts, because they become to words.